heera/requent/README.md

 ```

 According to the setup given above, we can make a request using the following `URL` to get all the users with posts and it's related comments and user: `http://example.com/users?fields=posts{user,comments}`.

+In the `PostTransformer` class we've used `item` method inside `user` method, which actually resieves a single `Eloquent` model in `$model` parameter and so we've called the `item` method from the transformer.
+In the comments method, we've used the `items` method because the `$collection` parameter in comments method recieves a collection of `Comment` models.